Columbus Drug Charges Lawyer

 Drug Funding and Drug Treatment

 The administration of Ohio pours a certain amount of money each year into drug funding.
 Drug funding is funding meant to tackle rising drug addiction amongst the citizens and prevent drug abuse.
 Some of the funding is used to outfit law enforcement in the counties.
-The remaining funding, is used to run alcohol and drug rehab centers, as well as to help certain citizens who are not financially well off to get over their drug addiction by providing much needed support.
+The remaining funding, is used to run alcohol and drug rehab centers where they are able to get substance abuse disorder treatment, as well as to help certain citizens who are not financially well off to get over their drug addiction by providing much needed support.

 Each county also assigns a portion of the tax payer's money to drug funding.